KuyaMecky/YouTube-Plugin-Embed-Version-Obfuscated-Version-/Install-this-plugin.php/Installation guide.md

 ## Installation Steps

 1. **Download the Plugin**
-    - Download the `YouTube Live Broadcasts original .php` plugin file from the repository or source.
+    - Download the `YouTube Live Broadcasts` plugin file from the repository or source.

 2. **Upload the Plugin to WordPress**
     - Go to your WordPress dashboard.
     - Navigate to `Plugins` > `Add New`.
     - Click on the `Upload Plugin` button.
-    - Choose the downloaded `YouTube Live Broadcasts original .php` file.
+    - Choose the downloaded `YouTube Live Broadcasts` file.
     - Click `Install Now`.

 3. **Activate the Plugin**